 Reporting of Child or Adult Abuse

-Any person witnessing or having reasonable suspicion of injury, exploitation, objectionable conduct toward, physical or sexual abuse of any child or youth or other person at RRUUC shall report the information immediately to the or in her or his absence, the or , or in their absence, another member of the Safe Congregation Committee.
+Any person witnessing or having reasonable suspicion of injury, exploitation, objectionable conduct toward, physical or sexual abuse of any child or youth or other person at RRUUC shall report the information immediately to the Sr. Minister or in her or his absence, the LRE or REY, or in their absence, another member of the Safe Congregation Committee.

 The report should be put in writing by the person observing signs of suspected abuse or neglect, and must include all events witnessed and information received, stating the date, time, and location of such events or the receipt of information and identifying any other witnesses or persons involved in the events or information being reported.
+It is necessary that whomever receives the report inform the person reporting what the next steps are, particularly if it involves a report to law enforcement and social service authorities.

-The SCC will notify the Chairman of the Board of Trustees when such a report is filed.
+The SCC will notify the Chair of the Board of Trustees when such a report is filed.

 The SCC will determine whether such an incident report requires filing an insurance report or claim, and whether additional notifications to the Board of Trustees are warranted.